 - The ACH transaction settles one to two days later.

-While these steps specify an ACH credit payment, the same steps occur for a debit payment as well.
+While these steps specify an ACH credit payment, the same steps occur for a debit payment and all the ACH payment processor entities are involved.
 It is also important to note that although NACHA is not explicitly noted in any of the steps above, it dictates the process and oversees each transaction in the ACH network.

 Compared to traditional paper checks, ACH payment processing offers several benefits for both originators and receivers.